These steps will help you clear your thinking after weeks or even years of abuse.

 Recognizing abusive behavior and putting a name to his control methods will help you to see your situation and your abuser in a new light.
 Read everything you can on the subjects of abuse and controlling people.
 Verbal abuse is a great starting point because it underlies every other type of abuse.
 Read about “logical fallacies” online to see not only how our mind tricks us, but also how abusive people use inaccurate logic to corrupt and control us.
-Educate yourself on brainwashing to see how your abuser warped your heart and mind to believe they were necessary.
+Educate yourself on brainwashing and crazymaking to see how your abuser warped your heart and mind to believe they were necessary.

 4. Develop self-reliance through detachment and personal boundaries.

 Writing my own boundaries gave me a sense of personal strength and responsibility to myself to end the abuse I once so willingly accepted.
 I stopped seeing myself as a victim and started seeing myself as an agent of change, both for myself and my relationship.

 When I began enforcing my boundaries, the abuse increased.
 My abuser was like a little child being denied his comfort blanket.
 He didn’t take to my new reactions well.
 He lashed out physically, and I left him.

 As much as I didn’t want to leave, I will not go back to that relationship ever again.
 The outcome for your relationship may be different.
 Some women, after changing their reactions to abuse and undergoing counseling with and without their husband, find saving the relationship possible.

 This is a must whether you think you’ll leave the abuser or plan to stay with him.
 Your safety plan will give you the peace of mind that comes with knowing you can leave when or if you must.